octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.8 - 2024-05-29 =
+* Add ability to filter by account ID in REX formats with new setting field

 = 2.2.7 - 2024-05-29 =
 * Allow mapping of currency field in import field mapping section when multi-currency setting is enabled